Rachel River: Release

 The film had its world premiere at the Toronto International Film Festival on September 17, 1987.
 Thereafter, it played the film festival circuit, including the 1988 Sundance Film Festival, Berlin Film Festival, and the Seattle International Film Festival.

 A year after its Toronto premiere, the film secured a distribution deal with Taurus Entertainment Company, a specialty unit of United Artists.
 It was given a limited theatrical release on January 20, 1989.

-The film was later broadcast on American Playhouse.
+The film was broadcast on American Playhouse in June 1989.

 Critical reception

+The film received mixed reviews.
 Kevin Thomas of the Los Angeles Times gave a positive review in which he praised the performances of Lindfors and Reed.
 He concluded,What distinguishes 'Rachel River' from most other independent American films is not only its ensemble portrayals under the spare and rigorous direction of Sandy Smolan, a documentary film maker in his feature debut.
-It also boasts appropriately austere images, captured by cinematographer Paul Elliott and its exceptionally rich and evocative score, composed by the distinctive New Age composer Arvo Part.
-The contrast between the way 'Rachel River'...looks and the way its sounds expresses perfectly the difference between the faces its people try to present to the world and what’s going on behind them.Spirituality & Practice also praised the film, writing "Rachel River is a magical movie about the emotional education of adults in a world of mysteries which have no name and of little things that people are reluctant to talk about, such as vague longings, roving fears, and unfulfilled dreams."
+It also boasts appropriately austere images, captured by cinematographer Paul Elliott and its exceptionally rich and evocative score, composed by the distinctive New Age composer Arvo Pärt.
+The contrast between the way 'Rachel River'...looks and the way it sounds expresses perfectly the difference between the faces its people try to present to the world and what's going on behind them.

+The San Francisco Bay Guardian called it "well-acted, low-keyed" and "beautifully photographed and well-written" with "unique, understated flow."
+The Motion Picture Guide praised the film's performances as "wonderful, albeit small-scaled" and called the cinematography and music "a knockout in two areas," with specific praise for Paul Elliott's "Nykvist-rich lenswork" and Arvo Pärt's "piercingly evocative" score.
+The New Leader gave the film a negative review, with critic John Morrone describing it as "airless, stagnant" and criticizing the filmmakers for turning the material into "deep freeze cinema."
+Spirituality & Practice praised the film, writing "Rachel River is a magical movie about the emotional education of adults in a world of mysteries which have no name and of little things that people are reluctant to talk about, such as vague longings, roving fears, and unfulfilled dreams."